brollin/nextjs/modules/health/healthStory.md

 approach won't completely resolve them.
 For instance, sometimes you have compression of a nerve, and mind body medicine can't relieve that very real structural issue.
 Importantly, Nicole Sachs and other advocates for this type of medicine would NOT make claims otherwise.
 Sometimes, the problem is structural, and sometimes it's emotional or neuroplastic in nature, which requires a different treatment.
+It seems to me like oftentimes there is a structural and emotional component which means multiple treatments is ideal.

 So if it doesn't seem likely to you that the above listed chronic conditions could be caused by emotional problems, think about the acute conditions I described at the beginning of this section and compare to these more chronic versions